 It was a simple agreement really – if challenged by any German or other Axis Forces along the way the German’s agreed to say they were transferring an Allied pilot and continue on their way, and if challenged by Allied troops or the Italian Resistance fighters, Lt.
 Peter During would be given their MP-40 machine pistol and state he was transferring German prisoners.

 On their way they stopped at several Italian houses for food and wine.
 One of the Germans had a camera and hence the photograph.
-In this picture you can see Peter has the MP-40 machine pistol while they enjoy a glass of wine with a rural Italian family hosting this odd group of men.
+In the feature picture you can see Peter has the MP-40 machine pistol while they enjoy a glass of wine with a rural Italian family hosting this odd group of men, whilst in other pictures the MP-40 has changed hands.
 Proof positive that there is some humanity in the craziness of war.

 They made it over to the Allied lines, Peter During wrote them a note as to their good conduct which he gave to them as they went into captivity.
 The camera was given to Peter for safekeeping as its owner knew it would fall into the wrong hands and be lost once going into captivity.

 Despite trying on numerous occasions to track down these men Peter had “saved” after the war ended, he was unable to find them, thank them and reunite the camera with its original owner.
 He printed the role of film to discover this priceless snippet of history.

 If you want to hear this remarkable story from Peter himself, take the time to watch this video interview he did with Tinus Le Roux, it’s an absolute gem of South African military history.

 Written by Peter Dickens.
 The photograph is from Peter During’s collection and it was given to Tinus le Roux, who has also done this fantastic job colourising it.
 Photo copyright Peter During and colouring credit to Tinus le Roux.
 Video copyright and my deepest thanks once again to Tinus.

 How do we get in contact with Mr. During or his family for a magazine story?